ofceweb/ofceweb/setup_site.md

   - the _quarto.yaml at the root of the repo
   - if in the scanned qmds there is no index.qmd, copy the index.qmd at the root of the repo
   - the content of the folder called wwww needs to be put at the root of the repo in a folder called www
-  - the workflow folder which should see the contents of the folder being put in a ".github/workflows/" folder
+  - the workflow folder which should see the contents of the folder being put in a ".github/workflows/" folder (files with a `.html` suffix in the package source get that suffix stripped on copy, so e.g. `ftp_deploy.yml.html` lands as `ftp_deploy.yml`)
-  - and the extensioms folder
+  - and the `_extensions` folder

 ### Editing the quarto.yaml